Dual Degree Programme in BSc Business Informatics & Data Science

 Illustration Course at Berlin Campus

-Why is motivation important in studying?
+Why is Motivation Important in Studying?

 Motivation is what keeps you committed and focused on achieving your goals.
 Without study motivation, it can be easy to procrastinate, lose interest, and fall behind.

 Motivation fuels your persistence, helping you overcome obstacles and maintain a positive attitude towards learning.
 In essence, it’s the key to developing effective study habits and achieving academic success.
+Knowing how to stay motivated while studying can completely transform your learning journey.

 Set specific, achievable goals for each study session